 The best songs that didn't make this Top 10 Kenny Chesney Songs list would be better than 95 percent of similar lists for other artists.
-With 21 No. 1 hits and a seven-year span in which the singer never left the Top 5, Chesney is arguably the top country artist of the last 20 years.
+With 27 No. 1 hits and a seven-year span in which the singer never left the Top 5, Chesney is arguably the top country artist of the last 20 years.
 Which song do you think should be the No. 1 Kenny Chesney song of all time?

-Kenny Chesney's career really skyrocketed after the release of the 'No Shoes, No Shirt, No Problems' album in 2002.
-Two songs from that project make the Top 10 Kenny Chesney Songs list, while three others -- like the title-track and 'Big Star' -- could have.
-'Young' celebrates the freedom of youth that we all have lived at some point.
+Kenny Chesney's career really skyrocketed after the release of the No Shoes, No Shirt, No Problems album in 2002.
+Two songs from that project make the Top 10 Kenny Chesney Songs list, while three others -- like the title-track and "Big Star" -- could have.
+"Young" celebrates the freedom of youth that we all have lived at some point.
 This song was a Top 5 hit for Chesney.

-It was difficult to choose between 'How Forever Feels' and 'She's Got It All,' two early chart-toppers for Kenny Chesney.
-Both songs share a style that dominated so much of the singer's late-90s music, but we ultimately put 'How Forever Feels' at No. 8 on the Top 10 Kenny Chesney Songs list due to its slightly stronger lyrical content.
+It was difficult to choose between "How Forever Feels" and "She's Got It All," two early chart-toppers for Kenny Chesney.
+Both songs share a style that dominated so much of the singer's late-90s music, but we ultimately put "How Forever Feels" at No. 8 on the Top 10 Kenny Chesney Songs list due to its slightly stronger lyrical content.
 How can you say no to a song that name-checks Jimmy Buffett and Richard Petty?
-'How Forever Feels' is the oldest song on this list.
+"How Forever Feels" is the oldest song on this list.

-Song No. 7 is another from 'No Shoes, No Shirt, No Problems.'
-'The Good Stuff' is perhaps the strongest story in the singer's repertoire.
+Song No. 7 is another from No Shoes, No Shirt, No Problems.
+"The Good Stuff" is perhaps the strongest story in the singer's repertoire.
 Stripped down production allows one to enjoy each word of his story, while letting the overall message sink deep into the soul.
 It would likely end up higher on this list of Kenny Chesney's Top Songs, but its sales numbers were not as impressive as a few others.

-This is the first of three tracks from 'When the Sun Goes Down' to make the Top 10 Kenny Chesney Songs list.
+This is the first of three tracks from When the Sun Goes Down to make the Top 10 Kenny Chesney Songs list.
 Chesney doesn't do many duets, but this one is his best by far.
 His chemistry with Uncle Kracker was as much fun to listen to as the hooky chorus and cheeky message.
 The early-to-mid-2000s were Chesney's finest years.
 Everything he touched turned to gold, including this song, which went gold for selling more that 500K singles.

-Chesney's genius is that he can mix up carefree party songs with emotional ballads like 'Don't Blink, song No. 5 on the Top 10 Kenny Chesney Songs list.
+Chesney's genius is that he can mix up carefree party songs with emotional ballads like "Don't Blink," song No. 5 on the Top 10 Kenny Chesney Songs list.
 This song forces one to think of the greater meaning of life, while encouraging you to live each day to its fullest.
 It scores strong points for lyrical quality and story-telling.
-'Don't Blink' was a No. 1 song for Chesney in 2007 -- in fact, it was the fastest-rising No. 1 single of his career.
+"Don't Blink" was a No. 1 song for Chesney in 2007 -- in fact, it was the fastest-rising No. 1 single of his career.

 As the years pass, Kenny Chesney's duet with Grace Potter could move up to the No. 2 spot on this list, but it's too new to judge how it will hold up over time.
 Chesney found a brilliant piece of songwriting and the perfect duet partner to recreate this heartbreaker, currently the No. 3 song on the Top 10 Kenny Chesney Songs list.
 It's one of only three platinum records he has under his belt, and it also earned him a long line of award nominations in 2011 and early 2012.

 This song spent seven weeks on top of the country music charts and reached No. 29 on the all-genre charts.
-Like 'The Good Stuff,' it's a simple, easy-to-follow story that tugs at one's heartstrings with all of its weight.
+Like "The Good Stuff," it's a simple, easy-to-follow story that tugs at one's heartstrings with all of its weight.
 Song No. 2 on the Top 10 Kenny Chesney Songs list is a tear-jerker -- there's no doubt about it.
-We give him high points for sales, chart position lyrical content and live reaction on this one.
-In fact, there's only one song that topped 'There Goes My Life' …
+We give him high points for sales, chart position, lyrical content and live reaction on this one.
+In fact, there's only one song that topped "There Goes My Life" …

-'Summertime' is arguably the best summer country song of all time.
+"Summertime" is arguably the best summer country song of all time.
 Recently, it landed at No. 29 on the Taste of Country list of the Top 100 Country Songs, which allowed only one song per artist.
-'Summertime' went platinum, while also dominating the Billboard charts in 2006.
-It's the only song on the Top 10 Kenny Chesney Songs list to come from his 'The Road and the Radio' album.
-More than any other song the singer has ever recorded, 'Summertime' has stood the test of time.
+"Summertime" went platinum, while also dominating the Billboard charts in 2006.
+It's the only song on the Top 10 Kenny Chesney Songs list to come from his The Road and the Radio album.
+More than any other song the singer has ever recorded, "Summertime" has stood the test of time.
 It sounds like one he could have cut today, not over a half decade ago.